-Online safety Group
+Online safety responsible person

-The Online safety Group provides a consultative group that has wide representation from the academy community, with responsibility for issues regarding online safety and the monitoring the online safety policy including the impact of initiatives.
-Depending on the size or structure of the academy this committee may be part of the DSL safeguarding group.
+The Online safety person provides a consultative group that has wide representation from the academy community, with responsibility for issues regarding online safety and the monitoring the online safety policy including the impact of initiatives.
+Depending on the size or structure of the academy this may be part of the DSL safeguarding group within the school.
 The group will also be responsible for regular reporting to the LGB and then to the Trust Board.